TMartin88/ski_shop/README.md

 This online shop has all the standard functionality and look and feel of an online shop.

-The additional development is based around expanding size options and functionality.
+The additional development is based around expanding size, colour options and functionality.

-Also Shipping where shipping calculations other than a flat charge is possible.
+Also Shipping where shipping calculations are more sophisticated.
 -----------------------------------

 ### Planned Final Workflow and Design and Future features